-"Especially in this economy, you really have to be very careful," he says.
+“You really have to be very careful,” Castellanos says.
 “Don’t be emotional about it.”

 “Most condo buyers don’t think of it, but you need to ask for a copy of the association’s budget,” Berger says.

-The association is not likely to give buyers a copy of the budget, but the seller -- as an owner -- can request a copy and provide it to the potential buyer.
+The association is not likely to give a prospective buyer a copy of the budget, but the seller — as an owner — can request a copy and provide it to the buyer.

 The most important parts of that budget include the total amount of outstanding debt owed to the association and the percentage of owners who are not paying their dues.